couchbaselabs/docs-ng/content/couchbase-manual-1.8/introduction-to-couchbase-server.markdown

    configured as a logical cluster.
 All nodes within the cluster are identical and provide the same functionality.
 Each node is capable of managing the cluster and each node can provide aggregate statistics and operational information about the cluster.
-User data is is stored across the entire cluster through the vBucket system.
+User data is stored across the entire cluster through the vBucket system.

    Clusters operate in a completely horizontal fashion.
 To increase the size of a